-Children with early sexual development are more likely to have psychological and social problems.
-Children and adolescents generally want to be the same as their peers, and early sexual development can make them appear different.
-This can result in self-esteem problems, depression, acting out at school and home, and abuse of alcohol and illegal substances.
+Children with early sexual development may have psychological and social problems.
+Children and adolescents want to be the same as their peers.
+Early sexual development can make them appear different.
+Parents can support their child by explaining the condition and how the doctor plans to treat it.

-See your health care provider if:
+See your child's health care provider if:

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.